Hallstatt in Austria is one of the most photographed villages in the world. But ancient people were drawn here because of salt.

 There are several stations with small boats for rent.
 But since it was getting late, they were closed.
 What we saw was a boat bus.
 It goes to the train station on the other side of the lake and back.
-The roundtrip ride costs 5 euro per person, and it is about 10 minutes of sailing each way (with about 10 min break next to the train station).
+The roundtrip ride costs 5 euros per person, and it is about 10 minutes of sailing each way (with about ten minute break next to the train station).

-Since it is a beautiful village, some couples decide to take pre-wedding photos here.
+Since it is a beautiful village, some couples take pre-wedding photos here.
 And there was one couple on our boat:

-And then we saw this woman as she was returning home after work.
-The unusual thing was that she did not need to cross to the other side of the lake but still preferred using the boat.
+And then, we saw this woman as she was returning home after work.
+The unusual thing was that she did not need to cross to the other side of the lake but preferred using the boat.

 We returned to the parking lot.
 The tariff was about 8 euros for almost the whole day (11:00 – 19:00).
-And we headed to our Bed and Breakfast in Gosau.
+We headed to our Bed and Breakfast in Gosau.